odpi/egeria-docs/site/docs/guides/admin/omag-server-platform-logging-jsonexample.md

 Therefore the simplest approach we will take is to
  - configure the Egeria audit log to use slf4j-api
  - create a logback configuration file which outputs in json.
+ - We will use a formatter from logstash, as this is very configurable and well supported by logging tools.

 An alternative would be to use a different slf4j-api implementation, such as log4j2 (making sure to exclude logback), and configure that to output in json.